DSST / Introduction to World Religions

 Question 8: Jesus Christ was born in…

-1. The City of Rome
+1. The country of Iran

-2. The Province of Palestine
+2. The country of Iraq

-3. The country of Iran
+3. The City of Rome

-4. The country of Iraq
+4. The Province of Palestine

-Correct Answer: B. The Province of Palestine
+Correct Answer: D. The Province of Palestine

 Explanation: Jesus of Nazareth was born a province of the Ancient Roman Empire called Palestine.
 The Romans conquered Jesus' homeland a few decades before he was born.
 Most Jewish people hated living under the Romans and there were constant rebellions.
 The Monty Python film ‘The Life of Brian' pokes fun at how the Jewish people viewed the Roman Empire.